MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 The PowerToys Keyboard Manager enables you to redefine keys on your keyboard.

 For example, you can exchange the letter <kbd>A</kbd> for the letter <kbd>B</kbd> on your keyboard.
-When you press the <kbd>A</kbd> key, a `B` will display.
+When you press the <kbd>A</kbd> key, a `B` will be inserted.

 ![PowerToys Keyboard Manger remap keys screenshot](../images/powertoys-keyboard-remap.png)

-You can also exchange shortcut key combinations.
+You can exchange shortcut key combinations.
 For example: The shortcut key <kbd>Ctrl</kbd>+<kbd>C</kbd> will copy text in many applications.
 With PowerToys Keyboard Manager utility, you can swap that shortcut for <kbd>⊞ Win</kbd>+<kbd>C</kbd>.
 Now, <kbd>⊞ Win</kbd>+<kbd>C</kbd> will copy text.
 If you do not specify a targeted application in PowerToys Keyboard Manager, the shortcut exchange will be applied globally across Windows.

 PowerToys Keyboard Manager must be enabled (with PowerToys running in the background) for remapped keys and shortcuts to be applied.
 If PowerToys is not running, key remapping will no longer be applied.

 > [!IMPORTANT]
-> There are some shortcut keys that are reserved for the operating system and cannot be replaced.
+> There are some shortcut keys that are reserved for the operating system or cannot be replaced.
 Keys that cannot be remapped include:
 > - <kbd>⊞ Win</kbd>+<kbd>L</kbd> and <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Del</kbd> cannot be remapped as they are reserved by the Windows OS.
 > - The <kbd>Fn</kbd> (function) key cannot be remapped (in most cases).
 The <kbd>F1</kbd> ~ <kbd>F12</kbd> (and F13 ~ F24) keys can be mapped.
 > - <kbd>Pause</kbd> will only send a single keydown event.
 So mapping it against the backspace key, for instance, and pressing and holding will only delete a single character.
 > - <kbd>⊞ Win</kbd>+<kbd>G</kbd> often opens the Xbox Game Bar, even when reassigned.
-Game Bar can be disabled in [Windows Settings](ms-settings:gaming-gamebar
+Game Bar can be disabled in [Windows Settings](ms-settings:gaming-gamebar).
-).

 ## Settings

-To create mappings with Keyboard Manager, you will need to open the PowerToys Settings.
+To create mappings with Keyboard Manager, open the PowerToys Settings.
 Inside PowerToys Settings, on the Keyboard Manager tab, you will see options to:

 - Launch the Remap Keys settings window by pressing <kbd>Remap a key</kbd>
 - Launch the Remap Shortcuts settings window by pressing <kbd>Remap a shortcut</kbd>